aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 ### Can we query?

-In the previous step we just ran `get-employees` to get all of our employees.
+In the previous step you just ran `get-employees` to get all of your employees.

-We can verify that we are able to get a particular employee by primary key:
+Verify that you are able to get a particular employee by primary key:

 <!-- !test in get-employees-1234 -->
 ```bash